tliang1/Java-Practice/Practice/Intro-To-Java-8th-Ed-Daniel-Y.-Liang/Chapter-14/Chapter14P14/ReadMe.md

 Made using Java SE 12.

 Displays the first five prime numbers larger than Long.MAX_VALUE.
+It can take at least 7 minutes for the program to finish.

 # Project Setup